plewis/plewis.github.io/phylogenetics/lab-simulation.md

     rm 1.3.4.tar.gz

-Navigate into the _source_ subdirectory of the new _Seq-Gen-1.3.4_ directory:
+:large_blue_diamond: Navigate into the _source_ subdirectory of the new _Seq-Gen-1.3.4_ directory:

     cd Seq-Gen-1.3.4/source

 There is a file inside this directory named _Makefile_ that contains instructions for building seq-gen from the C source files (which are the files with names that end in either <tt>.c</tt> or <tt>.h</tt>).

-All you need to do now is type make to process these instructions:
+:large_blue_diamond: All you need to do now is type make to process these instructions:

     make

 The C compiler will **compile** (note the <tt>-c</tt> on the command line) all the files ending in <tt>.c</tt> (including, as necessary, the files ending in <tt>.h</tt>), producing **object** files with the same prefix but ending in <tt>.o</tt>.
 You can ignore the warning that is issued along the way (errors are harder to ignore, but fortunately there should be no errors).
 These object files are then linked together (note the <tt>-o</tt> rather than <tt>-c</tt> this time) in the final step to create the executable file, which is named _seq-gen_.

 It is customary to store executable files in a directory named _bin_ (bin is short for binary because an executable file is just a sequence of 1s and 0s).
-You should already have a _bin_ directory (you earlier copied the paup executable file there), so now move the seq-gen executable file into your _~/bin_ directory so that it is easier to use for this lab:
+You should already have a _bin_ directory (you earlier copied the paup executable file there).

+:large_blue_diamond: Move the seq-gen executable file into your _~/bin_ directory so that it is easier to use for this lab:

     mv seq-gen ~/bin

-Once you've moved _seq-gen_ to your _bin_ directory, you can delete the _Seq-Gen-1.3.4_ directory:
+:large_blue_diamond: You can now delete the _Seq-Gen-1.3.4_ directory:

     cd ~/simlab
     rm -rf Seq-Gen-1.3.4